aspose-words/Aspose.Words-API-References/english/net/aspose.words/signaturelineoptions/showdate/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 80
+weight: 60
 url: /net/aspose.words/signaturelineoptions/showdate/
 ---
 ## SignatureLineOptions.ShowDate property

 Gets or sets a value indicating that sign date is shown in the signature line.
-Default value for this property is true.
+Default value for this property is **true**.

 ```csharp
 public bool ShowDate { get; set; }